Triangle

 Books

 You'll be able to access most of the books you’ll need through our libraries, though you may wish to buy your own copies of core texts.
-The Blackwell's bookshop on campus offers a year-round price match against any of the main retailers (for example Amazon, Waterstones, WH Smith).
+There is a Blackwell's bookshop on University Park campus.

 Funding